mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 ## Deploy to Netlify

-You are now ready to deploy to Netlify.
-This is super simple and only requires a few steps.
+We're now ready to deploy to Netlify.
+This is super simple and Netlify will walk you through the few steps required.
 In the Netlify console be sure to configure your site to run `npm run build` as the build command, and set the build directory to `build`.
-If your site is using Github or something similar you now have a modern build pipeline at your fingertips.
-Checkout the [Netlify docs](https://www.netlify.com/docs/welcome/) for details on how to set this up.
+If your app is using Github or something similar for version control, you'll Netlify will set up a modern continuos integration pipeline for you.
+Checkout the [Netlify docs](https://www.netlify.com/docs/welcome/) for more details on setting this up.

 ## That's it!